 What is a Dab Rig?

 Dab rigs, also known as oil rigs or wax rigs, are similar to bongs but differ in a few distinct ways and separate themselves into a specific category all their own.
 First, dab rigs are used primarily to smoke concentrates, wax, oil, or other extracts.
+Many people, myself included, believe a dab rig is the best way to smoke wax.
+Although, if you don’t have access to one, there are ways to smoke dabs without a rig.
 While many bongs can double as dab rigs or vice versa, there is some specific equipment that is needed to make the transition.
 Most bongs with a glass on glass downstem will just need a dab nail that fits the same size glass joint.
 For these applications, a quartz banger will usually be the right nail for the easiest use.

 Bongs Vs Dab Rigs